olliephillips/mobilize/README.md

 ####Caveats
 * If there are inline styles marked "!important" there's nothing to be done
 * If your site uses table based markup this won't work
+* Google's "mobile friendly" test and requirements could change and get more stringent and this could all have been folly

 ###Contributions
 If you can improve this quick and dirty script please feel free to contribute